top of page

 Why Nervous System Regulation Isn’t About Calming Down

-This is Part 3 of the Foundational Series —
+This is Part 3 of the Foundations Series —

-a reframe: regulation isn’t about shutting feelings down, it’s about listening differently.
+a reminder that regulation isn’t about shutting feelings down, but meeting them differently.

 🗒️ What Nervous System Regulation Really Is